 Lie on one side with your shoulders, knees, and hips stacked over each other.
 Keep your heels together and raise your top knee as high as possible.
 Avoid rolling back.
 Performing this against a wall can help you remain still so you can isolate the glutes.
 Do 15 to 20 reps and then repeat on the other side.

-This one really isolates the gluteus medius.
-You’ll get both shape and avoid injury with this exercise.
+This one really isolates the gluteus medius, so you’ll get both shape and avoid injury with this exercise.

 Stand facing a step.
-When you place your left foot on it your knee should be no more than 90 degrees.
+When you place your left foot on it, your knee should be no more than 90 degrees.
 Start with a 4-6 inch riser and progress gradually.
-Keeping your weight on your heel and step up with the right foot.
-Return to the starting position.
-Complete 10 steps on the left foot.
+Keep your weight on your heel and step up with the right foot.
+Return to the starting position and complete 10 steps on the left foot.
 Repeat on the right.

 Lie on your back with your ankles and feet on a ball.
 Bend your knees slightly.
 Press your heels into the ball as you brace your core and lift your hips off the floor.
 Touch the hips down on the floor and immediately lift again.
 Do 10-15 repetitions.

 From the same starting position as the bridge, lift the hips off the floor.
-Draw the heels toward your bum.
-Lift your hips as you flex your knees.
+Draw the heels toward your bum, and lift your hips as you flex your knees.

 This is a great best butt move for both toning and strengthening the back of the legs.
 You’ll also engage the core.
 Don’t worry if you can’t lift the hips all the way into the pike pictured right away.

-You can also try our new 5-Minute Barre Workout series below!
-Subscribe to us on YouTube for a new workout every week.
+You can also try some of the exercises from the 5-Minute Barre Workout series below!
+Subscribe to us on YouTube to check out a variety of great workouts!

 Subscribe today for free to receive our weekly update and never miss an article.